Migrating all your data from an old iPhone to a new one can be a painful process. So how can you move everything to your new phone quickly and easily?

 If iCloud isn’t your thing or you don’t have access to Wi-Fi, then restoring a backup from iTunes could be a good option.
 Once you’ve made a backup of your previous iPhone on your computer using iTunes, you can restore this backup to your new iPhone.

-Assuming you’ve made a backup already, first setup your new iPhone by following the prompts, before navigating to Apps & Data and selecting ‘Restore from iTunes backup’.
+Assuming you’ve made a backup already, first set up your new iPhone by following the prompts, before navigating to Apps & Data and selecting ‘Restore from iTunes backup’.
 Now you can just connect your new iPhone to your computer with the USB cable and open up iTunes; select your device when it comes up, press Restore Backup and then choose which backup you would like to use (usually the most recent one).

 Now simply sit back and wait as your previous iPhone’s settings, apps and data are all copied over to your new phone – this should take a few minutes, so remember to keep your phone connected to your computer throughout the process.

-Quick Start setup
+Transfer data with Quick Start setup

 If your new iPhone is running iOS 11 or later (if it’s brand new, almost certainly) then you can utilise the iOS Quick Start feature.
 This just enables you to copy over data to your new device simply by starting it up and placing it near your old device – the NFC chips in both phones allow them to connect and transfer data.